 10:30- 11:00 am Walk Over to Capitol

 11:30-1:30 pm Legislative Visits at the Capitol

 **Nebraska NHF will make appointments with your Legislator on the 5th if you would like.
 We will be happy to accompany you to these appointments as well.
 We want you to feel comfortable and proud of your advocacy.**

 Your health.
 Your story.
 Your voice.

 Join us in Lincoln for advocacy training on how to best talk to your legislators about bleeding disorders in Nebraska.
-We want to bring you and the Red Tie Challenge to the Capital to engage our law makers in the bleeding disorders community.
+We want to bring you and the Red Tie Campaign to the Capital to engage our law makers in the bleeding disorders community.
 Whether you have a lot or no advocacy experience, we want to see you there!
 We will give you all the tools and coach you in the best ways to talk to your representative.
-RSVP to Kelsey Cunningham at email@example.com to reserve your place.